|

 This script creates C code that wraps around the original functions.
 Each wrapper function releases the mutex, calls the original function, and locks the mutex when the original function returns.

-Let's say you have the following function and you want to wrap this function into another function that releases the mutex when it is called.
+Let's say you have the following function and you want to wrap this function with another function that releases the mutex while it runs.

 Create a file such as functions.txt and put all the function declarations you want to wrap into this file.
 In our case, we put the above function declaration into this file.
 The next step is to create the wrapper code.
 Run the mutex script as follows: